Cal Poly Pomona College of Environmental Design: Architecture Rankings

+Art

+The Art Department offers two majors: A B.F.A in Visual Communication Design, leading to a Bachelor of Fine Arts degree, a B.A. in Art History, leading to a Bachelor of Arts degree.
+The Art Department also offers three minors, a minor in Visual Communication Design, a minor in Studio Arts, and a minor in Art History.

 Landscape Architecture

 The Bachelor of Science in Landscape Architecture (BSLA) is a general professional degree, nationally accredited by the American Society of Landscape Architects.
 The undergraduate and graduate program both ranked 10th nationally by DesignIntelligence 2014.
 The department's students won 5 out of 20 awards from the American Society of Landscape Architects student competition in 2008, more awards than Harvard and University of Pennsylvania.
 Longtime faculty member Takeo Uesugi designed the George and Takaye Aratani Japanese Garden adjacent to the CLA building on campus.
 In 2005, the college awarded Jack Dangermond, a department graduate and Forbes 400 richest persons in America, an honorary degree.
 Due to the design studio based structure of the program, the student to faculty ratio is a relatively low 16 to 1.

 Urban and Regional Planning

 The Bachelor of Science in Urban and Regional Planning is designed for students interested in working with the critical issues of social, environmental, and physical change in cities and regions.
 Student to faculty ratio is 24 to 1.
 In 2008, the program was ranked 21st in the nation for Best Urban & Regional Planning graduate program amongst all private and public schools, according to Planetizen, an online publication for the urban planning, design and development community and 2nd best for programs without a Ph.D.